v24dao/Front-End-Mentor-Challenges/README.md

 # Front End Mentor Challenges

-This is a collection of the challenges that I have completed from [Front End Mentor](https://www.frontendmentor.io/), an online resource for practising HTML, CSS & JavaScript.
+This is a collection of all the challenges that I have completed from [Front End Mentor](https://www.frontendmentor.io/), an online resource for practising HTML, CSS & JavaScript.

 **Note: Links will be updated for the completed challenges once I've uploaded them all to GitHub!**